akojo/ocaml-memcached/README.md

 and similarly for the bytecode version (use `.byte`).

-Note that the tests use the library against and a number of actual memcached servers running locally, so you need to hhave memcached installed and in your path to run the tests.
+Note that the tests use the library against and a number of actual memcached servers running locally, so you need to have memcached installed and in your path to run the tests.

 ## Using the library